Silvia Contreras: Early life

-Contreras attended the Centro de Enseñanza Técnica y Superior (CETYS), Tijuana campus, where she continued playing flag football at the university level for the Osas CETYS Tijuana, helping the team win the 2014 LIFA championship.
-She earned her Licentiate degree in marketing administration in 2016.
+Contreras attended the Centro de Enseñanza Técnica y Superior (CETYS), Tijuana campus, where she played college flag football for the Osas CETYS Tijuana, contributing to the team's 2014 Liga de Futbol Americano de Banderas Femenil (LIFA) championship.
+She earned her licentiate degree in marketing administration in 2016.

 Career

 Club career

-In 2013, Contreras debuted in the Federación Mexicana de Fútbol Americano (FMFA) national league.
-She was named the most valuable player after leading her team to a 5v5 national championship in 2019, and won another national title in 2022.
+In 2014, Contreras helped the Baja California representative team win the inaugural Torneo del Sol women's 5v5 tournament in Hermosillo.

 After graduating from college, Contreras and her friends started their own Tijuana-based club, Osas Flag Football, with Contreras serving as club president and team captain.
-Contreras debuted in the LEFAFCASE in 2016 and the FlagTex tournament in 2017.
 In 2018, Cadena Noticias reported that she had won "close to 30 [Baja California] state titles".
-Contreras helped the Osas win the 5v5 women's flag football championship at the 2020 International Bowl in Arlington, Texas, which she described as an "incomparable experience".
+Contreras helped the Osas win the Federación Mexicana de Fútbol Americano (FMFA) national title in 2019.
+The following year, she helped the team win the women's flag football championship at the International Bowl in Arlington, Texas, United States.
+She won another FMFA national title with Baja California in 2022.

 In 2024, Contreras was selected by the Dinos de Saltillo ahead of the inaugural LFA Torneo de Flag Football Femenil Profesional, sponsored by the Liga de Fútbol Americano Profesional (LFA).
 She returned for the second LFA tournament in 2025, this time joining the Osas de Monterrey.

+In 2026, Contreras helped the Baja California representative team win the inaugural Nacional Élite Flag Football tournament, organized by the FMFA.